billthefarmer/blog/CTuner/content/introduction/_index.md

 ---

 [Tuner][1] is a musical intrument tuner developed for tuning accordions.
-It has many features intended to help with this.
+It has many features intended to help with this particular use case, but may be used to tune any musical instrument.

 |   |   |
 | --- | --- |